locka99/opcua/README.md

 Read the [compatibility](./docs/compatibility.md) page for how the implementation conforms with the OPC UA spec.

-The API documentation is generated from the latest published crates which may be some way behind current development.
+The API documentation is generated from the latest published crates.
+This may be some way behind current development.

 <table>
     <tr>